What is a derivative?

 What is the status of proposed rulemaking in the U.S. and Europe?

-Mandated by the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Commodity Futures Tradition Commission (CFTC) is responsible for writing rules that will regulate the over-the-counter derivatives marketplace.
+Mandated by the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Commodity Futures Trading Commission (CFTC) is responsible for writing rules that will regulate the over-the-counter derivatives marketplace.

 The CFTC has identified 32 areas where rules will be necessary and throughout the rule-making process has encouraged the public to provide input through open meetings and comment periods.